First Steps with Telerik UI for WinForms

 Step 5: Add a Telerik UI for WinForms Control to the RadForm

-After installing Telerik UI for WinForms, the controls get populated in the Visual Studio Toolbox.
-To add a Telerik component, just drag it from the Toolbox and drop it onto the form.
+After you install Telerik UI for WinForms, the controls appear in the Visual Studio Toolbox.
+To add a Telerik component, drag it from the Toolbox to the form designer surface.

 5.1 Add RadGridView to the RadForm

-Let's add the RadGridView control.
-Search for RadGridView in the toolbox, then drag it onto the form designer surface.
+Add the RadGridView control.
+Search for RadGridView in the Toolbox, and then drag it to the form designer surface.

 5.2 Bind to BindingList of Custom Object

-The example below defines an Employee class with several properties and binds a BindingList<Employee> to the RadGridView.
+The following example defines an Employee class with several properties and binds a BindingList<Employee> to RadGridView.

 public class Employee